ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/04_building_unsupervised_learning_models/01_clustering_strategies_and_real-world_applications.md

 2. **Iterate:** In each step, find the two closest clusters and **merge** them into a single new cluster.
 3. **Terminate:** Repeat until all data points have been merged into a single, large cluster.

+The Canadian cities example shows how Montreal and Ottawa are merged first, then that cluster is merged with Toronto, and so on:

 <img src="./images/0104.png" width="800">
 <img src="./images/0105.png" width="800">
 <img src="./images/0106.png" width="800">
 <img src="./images/0107.png" width="800">
-*The Canadian cities example shows how Montreal and Ottawa are merged first, then that cluster is merged with Toronto, and so on.*

 ### 4.2.
 Divisive Clustering (Top-Down)
 This approach is less common.